Full circle

 It was one thing I could control in a life I had zero control over.

 And now my body is covered in scars.
-A couple of times when I’ve needed hospitalization for something (else), and a nurse noticed my hidden-to-the-world but noticeable-in-a-hospital-gown/situationally noticeable scars, I’m then put on mandatory suicide watch with an assigned nurse, and (one time) with a security guard posted at my bedside at all times.
+A couple of times when I’ve needed hospitalization for something (else), and a nurse noticed my hidden-to-the-world but noticeable-in-a-hospital-gown/situationally noticeable scars, I was then put on mandatory suicide watch with an assigned nurse, and (one time) with a security guard posted at my bedside at all times.

 Returning to healthier stims now: Swaying and using (quiet) fidgets in public is a giant feat for me.